peteroupc/peteroupc.github.io/randomfunc.md

           return ret
         END METHOD

 - **If `n` is relatively large (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup> or is a greater power of 2):** Create a [hash table](https://en.wikipedia.org/wiki/Hash_table) storing the indices to items already chosen.
 When a new index to an item is randomly chosen, check the hash table to see if it's there already.
 If it's not there already, add it to the hash table.
 Otherwise, choose a new random index.
 Repeat this process until `k` indices were added to the hash table this way.
-Performance considerations involved in storing data in hash tables, and in retrieving data from them, are outside the scope of this document.
 This technique can also be used for relatively small `n`, if some of the items have a higher probability of being chosen than others (see also [Discrete Weighted Choice](#Discrete_Weighted_Choice)).
+If the items are to be chosen in order, then a [red&ndash;black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree), rather than a hash table, can be used to store the indices this way; after `k` items are added to the tree, the indices (and the items corresponding to them) can be retrieved in sorted order.
+Performance considerations involved in storing data in hash tables or red-black trees, and in retrieving data from them, are outside the scope of this document.

 <a id=Almost_Random_Sampling></a>
 ### Almost-Random Sampling

 Some applications (particularly some games) may find it important to control which random numbers appear, to make the random outcomes appear fairer to users.
 Without this control, a user may experience long streaks of good outcomes or long streaks of bad outcomes, both of which are theoretically possible with a random number generator.
 To implement this kind of "almost-random" sampling, an application can do one of the following:

 - Generate a list of possible outcomes (for example, the list can contain 10 items labeled "good" and three labeled "bad") and [shuffle](#Shuffling) that list.
 Each time an outcome must be generated, choose the next unchosen outcome from the shuffled list.
-Once all those outcomes are chosen:
-     - If outcomes must not be repeated in a row and two or more different outcomes are possible, then note the last chosen item, shuffle the list until the first item in the list is other than the noted item, and continue.
-     - Otherwise, shuffle the list and continue.
+Once all those outcomes are chosen, shuffle the list and continue.
 - Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "good" and "bad", and the other list can contain the weights 10 and 3, respectively).
 Each time an outcome must be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
 Once all of the weights are 0, re-fill the list of weights with the same weights the list had at the start, and continue.

 However, "almost-random" sampling techniques are not recommended&mdash;